xiaohk/IRS990/README.md

 5. $\dots \dots$

 ## Steps
-For this project, I would choose 2 over 2015 population.
+For this project, I would choose the second approach above over the 2015 year population.
 Following are the steps I am planning to take.

 1. Fairly create a sample of orgs
     - With re-usable parameters(size, etc)